supernav-iconJoin Us at AWS re:Invent 2024

 Risk Management Should Drive Organizational Accountability

 Ownership and accountability for risk doesn’t belong to the GRC or ERM team.
-Drata's CISO shares his view on who owns business risk.
+CISO, Ross Hosman, shares his view on who owns business risk.

 Who owns the decision to accept the risk?
-In the view Drata’s CISO, Ross Hosman, it’s not the governance, risk, and compliance (GRC) or enterprise risk management (ERM) teams.
+According to Chief Information Security Officer, Ross Hosman, it’s not the governance, risk, and compliance (GRC) or enterprise risk management (ERM) teams.

 In his recent on-demand webinar about measuring your risk management program’s effectiveness, Ross explains his take on risk ownership—and accountability.
-You can go watch the full video here, but if you’d like a snapshot of his take keep reading.
+Check out the webinar now or get an quick snapshot of his take below.

 Determining Risk Ownership